We use affiliate links. They let us sustain ourselves at no cost to you.

 Learn how to set up your proxies on various devices, operating systems, and apps.

-Proxy servers can help you filter traffic, improve anonymity, and access geo-restricted content.
-They’re also frequently used to collect information at scale by scraping the web.
+Proxy servers are a tool.
+They can help you filter traffic, improve anonymity, access geo-restricted content, and scrape the web.

-You might be new to proxies, or simply wonder how to set them up for a particular tool.
-This page will show you how to configure a proxy server with various operating systems, browsers, and apps.
-The guides here feature step-by-step instructions with illustrations to make your proxy setup simple and straightforward.
+You might be new to proxies, or simply looking for instructions on how to set them up for a particular tool.
+This page guide you to an explanation on how to setup a proxy server with various operating systems, browsers, and apps.
+The guides will feature illustrated step-by-step instructions to make your proxy setup simple and straightforward.

 If you didn't find the integration instructions you were looking for, contact us and we’ll add them to the list.